Ryan Schofield

-Ryan James Schofield (born 11 December 1999) is an English footballer who plays as a goalkeeper for Crawley Town, on loan from Huddersfield Town of the EFL Championship.
+Ryan James Schofield (born 11 December 1999) is an English professional footballer who plays as a goalkeeper.

 Club career

 In January 2019, Schofield joined Notts County on loan for the remainder of the 2018–19 season.

 Schofield made his senior league debut for Huddersfield on 23 October 2019 against Middlesbrough.
 He was loaned to Scottish Premiership club Livingston in January 2020.
 Schofield was injured during his first appearance for Livingston, which forced them to sign another goalkeeper.

 Schofield played regularly for Huddersfield during the 2020–21 season, but lost his place after a 5–1 defeat to Fulham in August 2021.
 He then injured his shoulder while playing in a FA Cup tie at Burnley in January 2022.

 He was loaned to Hibernian in August 2022.
 He was recalled by Huddersfield in January 2023, without having made a first team appearance for Hibs.

+He joined Portsmouth for the 2023 season.
+He was released in the summer of 2024.

+In January 2025, Schofield joined League Two side Morecambe on a deal until the end of the season.